nelsonbolanoscr/Tiger/VCG CPD 500 to 5111 Upgrade.md

 * 6.6 Login to IBM Cloud Pak for Data console.

-* 6.7 Test the upgradation by sending a message to one of the old instances:
+* 6.7 Test the upgrade by sending a message to one of the old instances:

     * Click Launch tool and click one of the watsonx Assistant service instances.
     * Type a message in the preview chat window to trigger the actions that are defined for the watsonx Assistant before upgrade.